jmdha/fviz/README.md

 ## todo
   - spacy denotes both cities and countries as 'GPE', as such, whenever a country is mentioned it is mistaken as a city.
 This leads to some false positives, e.g. Venezuela -> A city in Cuba, Mexico -> A city in Philippines.
+  - handle duplicate city names. currently the one with the biggest population is chosen, however, that simply means the smaller cities are never linked

 ## local setup
 ```